pattonsgirl/CS4900-AppSoftwareDev/API/class-5/class-5-homework.md

 -   `[ ]` Project has proper package-by-layer architecture with clearly named packages
 -   `[ ]` Classes, packages, methods, and variables follow Java coding standards
 -   `[ ]` Code is consistently formatted
--   `[ ]` GET controller methods are created for one entity (two entities for honors) to find all, find by id, and find by search string (2pts)
+-   `[ ]` GET controller methods are created for one entity to find all, find by id, and find by search string
+  - `[ ]` Honors: two entities with GET controller methods to find all, find by id, and find by search string
--   `[ ]` POST/PUT/DELETE controller methods are created for one entity (two entities for honors)
+-   `[ ]` POST/PUT/DELETE controller methods are created for one entity
+  - `[ ]` Honors: two entities with POST / PUT / DELETE controller methods
+-   `[ ]` Polished Bruno collection(s) that support testing your implemented endpoints
+-   `[ ]` Updated API design / endpoint document that *also* denotes what is currently implemented (keep this up to date as your team containues implementing endpoints)
+-   `[ ]` README.md in repo with project instructions
 -   `[ ]` Code is pushed to the repository with a clear commit message